List of highest-grossing science fiction films: Timeline of highest-grossing films

-Highest-grossing sci-fi film franchises and film series
+Highest-grossing film franchises

 The following is a list of highest-grossing sci-fi film franchises and film series of all time.
-The top 5 are among the highest-grossing franchises of all time.
-Star Wars sits top with a total gross of $10.3B, while Avatar has the best average of any science fiction series at $2.6B.
+The top four are among the highest-grossing franchises of all time.
+Star Wars sits top with a total gross of $10.3B, while Avatar has the best average of any science fiction series at $2.25B.

 (The films in each franchise can be viewed by selecting "show".)